 Civil unrest/political tension

 Protests and demonstrations can occur in Switzerland.
-These are often aimed at international organisations and international meetings.
-Protests have become violent in the past.
-Monitor the local media and other important sources of information about possible demonstrations.
-You should avoid affected areas and follow the advice of local authorities.
+You should monitor the local media on information about possible demonstrations, avoid any affected areas and follow the advice of local authorities.

 Money and valuables